2018-present

 "We were at times filled with laughter, other times brought to tears by the shared life experiences.
 They were able to weave so much history while telling their own stories."
 Patron Annie M. Brooks

-"These documentaries on stage and film give people a long time to trust each other, and you feel the depth of that commitment in what they do on stage.
+"These documentaries on stage and film give people a very long time to develop trust, and you feel the depth of that commitment in what they do on stage.
 The audience recognizes their own lives in these real stories.
 The 'actors' also learn surprising things about themselves.
 And it's a very, very interesting thing to create a story arc from the collective experience of a group.
 We can literally watch our own history unfold through their lives."

 Interview for ASweatLife/Chicago © 2019